ethan-nappi/TTRPGNotes/Second Breakfast/Quests/Active/Save the kids.md

 40 children, saved from the golden palace, including [[Felecia]] lava lamp of depression was bursted and the children's memories were restored

+Myerfell needs aid to support the kids.
+They requested possible help from [[Annandale]]